Downtown West updates application with design standards and guidelines

 Oct 07, 2020

 We’re excited to take another step forward with the Downtown West mixed-use plan.
-As part of the development process, we've updated our development application, which includes the Downtown West Design Standards and Guidelines, and the City also released the project’s Draft Environmental Impact Report.
+As part of the development process, we've updated our development application which now includes the Downtown West Design Standards and Guidelines.
+The City also released the project’s Draft Environmental Impact Report.

 Here is a quick summary of the new documents that have been released for public review: